Glass Worldwide Interview With GMIC Executive Director Bob Lipetz

 The cost is $120/case (120 pcs./cs) plus $17 S&H

-Technical and Economic Assessment (TEA) Available at GMIC
+Technical And Economic Assessment (TEA) Available At GMIC

 An in-depth look at the glass industry, tracing the history of current and developing melting technologies and describing the economic challenges the industry faces.
 This comprehensive reference book was produced by the GMIC under contract to the Department of Energy.
 Principal Investigators Phil Ross and Gabe Tincher interviewed representatives of over 90 companies and consulted hundreds of technical articles and patents to create this complete overview of our industry, its past and possible future!
 Margaret Rasmussen of the Paul Vickers Gardner Glass Center, and former Editor of the “Glass Researcher”, is Editor.